 See striped bass targets.

 Striped bass offer anglers an added sport fish dimension.
-Reintroduction plans for the striped bass continue through stocking efforts, which adds trophy potential for 10 to 20-pound catches possible in the coming years.
+Continued low-level stocking will add trophy potential for 10 to 20-pound catches possible in the coming years.
 A number of 10+ pound fish are already showing up in angler catches.

 Striped bass can be caught by trolling, casting or jigging artificial lures such as Rapalas, Rebels, Cordell Hot Spots or bucktails in deeper water or at the surface depending on the presence of schools of baitfish.
 Striped bass also can be caught by floating or bottom fishing natural baits such as live or cut shad or shiners.
 During the summer months, stripers can be located and caught by trolling deep-diving crankbaits over main lake points or near the edge where a flat drops off into the channel.